-Who is Alexei Navalny, the Kremlin critic in a coma after suspected poisoning?
+Who is Alexei Navalny, the Kremlin critic discharged from German hospital month after poisoning

 Who is Navalny?

-Navalny was born on June 4, 1976, in Obninsk, a city roughly 62 miles southwest of Moscow.
-His father was born in Ukraine and he spent summers in Chernobyl before the nuclear accident in 1986.
+Navalny was born June 4, 1976, in Obninsk, a city roughly 60 miles southwest of Moscow.
+His father was born in Ukraine, and he spent summers in Chernobyl before the nuclear accident in 1986.

-After earning degrees in law and finance from Russian universities, Navalny entered politics in 1999 just as Putin first took up national leadership.
-He joined the liberal opposition party Yabloko and pushed it toward a more nationalist message that put him in conflict with party leadership.
+After earning degrees in law and finance from Russian universities, Navalny entered politics in 1999, just as Putin first took up national leadership.
+Navalny joined the liberal opposition party Yabloko and pushed it toward a more nationalist message that put him in conflict with party leadership.

 How did he become Russia’s leading opposition figure?

-While running a small corporate law firm in Moscow, he developed the a strategy of buying stocks in state-linked oil companies and banks, so he could become a minority shareholder and question the companies’ leadership.
-While running a small corporate law firm in Moscow, he developed the a strategy of buying stocks in state-linked oil companies and banks, so he could become a minority shareholder and question the companies’ leadership.
+While running a small corporate law firm in Moscow, Navalny developed the strategy of buying stocks in state-linked oil companies and banks so that he could become a minority shareholder and question the companies’ leadership.

-Navalny later formed a group known as the Anti-Corruption Foundation to expand this work, and launch investigations that increasingly stuck at the heart of the Kremlin elite.
-A 2017 exposé alleged that now-former prime minister Dmitry Medvedev had a vast, $1 billion network of palaces.
-The YouTube video accompanying the investigation received more than 35 million views.
+Navalny later formed a group known as the Anti-Corruption Foundation to expand this work and launch investigations that increasingly struck at the heart of the Kremlin elite.
+A 2017 exposé alleged that Prime Minister Dmitry Medvedev had a vast, $1 billion network of palaces.
+The YouTube video accompanying the investigation has received more than 35 million views.

-As an activist, Navalny gained traction, in part due to his personal charisma and pugnacious rhetoric.
-In a 2011 radio interview, he dubbed the Putin-backing political party United Russia the party of “crooks and thieves.”
+As an activist, Navalny gained traction in part because of his personal charisma and pugnacious rhetoric.
+In a 2011 radio interview, he dubbed United Russia, the political party that backs Putin, the party of “crooks and thieves.”
 The condemnation soon caught on.

 Has he run for elected office?

-Navalny has become the country’s most prominent opposition leader and he played a leadership role in several political movements.
-However, he has faced numerous obstacles when running for elected office.
+Navalny has become the country’s most prominent opposition leader, and he played a leadership role in several political movements.
+But he has faced numerous obstacles when running for elected office.

-He was barred from running for president in the 2018 election, with the Central Election Commission arguing his campaign was ineligible due to a conviction in a 2014 embezzlement case that his supporters viewed as political retribution.
+He was barred from running for president in the 2018 election, with the Central Election Commission arguing that his campaign was ineligible because of a conviction in a 2014 embezzlement case that his supporters viewed as political retribution.

 When he has been allowed to run, there are indications of political support.
-In 2013, he won 27 percent of the vote against a key Kremlin ally in the Moscow mayoral election, a result that surprised some analysts as Navalny did not have the backing of state media and was forced to travel away from Moscow during the campaign due to legal problems.
+In 2013, he won 27 percent of the vote against a key Kremlin ally in the Moscow mayoral election, a result that surprised some analysts, as Navalny did not have the backing of state media and was forced to travel away from Moscow during the campaign because of legal problems.

 Election monitors consistently report violations during Russian elections that compromise their integrity.